bitfield/script/README.md

 ## Stdin

-`Stdin()` creates a pipe which reads from the program's standard input.
+`Stdin()` creates a pipe that reads from the program's standard input.

 ```go
 p := script.Stdin()